Coquitlam Centre

 Coquitlam Centre is a shopping mall in Coquitlam, British Columbia, Canada, built in 1979 and expanded in 2001.
 It is located at the southern edge of the Coquitlam Town Centre area, near Coquitlam Central station and several other smaller shopping centres.
 Coquitlam Centre is the largest mall in the Tri-Cities area, with an area of 84882.256 sqm and 200 stores and services.

-Coquitlam Centre is a super-regional sized shopping centre anchored by Walmart, Hudson's Bay, Best Buy, Dollarama, London Drugs and T & T Supermarket.
-Coquitlam Centre's original anchor tenants included Hudson's Bay, Eaton's, and Woodward's.
+Coquitlam Centre is a super-regional sized shopping centre anchored by Walmart, Best Buy, Dollarama, London Drugs and T&T Supermarket.

 Transportation

 Coquitlam Centre's location was chosen because it is at the intersection of Lougheed Highway and Barnet Highway, two major regional thoroughfares which provide access to Highway 1.
 The mall is located across Barnet Highway from Coquitlam Central station – a major transportation hub for the area with a public bus interchange, West Coast Express commuter rail station, and a SkyTrain station.

 On July 19, 2012, the federal government, the City of Coquitlam, and Coquitlam Centre finalized a deal that added Lincoln station to the route of the SkyTrain's Evergreen extension.
 Lincoln station is located next to the mall across Pinetree Way.